 Koye acts on a broad range of arbitrations administered by the ICC, LMAA and LCIA.
 He also acts in support of trade arbitrations involving GAFTA and FOSFA.

-He is currently instructed in an LCIA arbitration proceedings for unpaid sums under a brand licensing agreement, in the broader context of a sale and purchase agreement.
+He recently acted in an LCIA arbitration proceedings for unpaid sums under a brand licensing agreement, in the broader context of a sale and purchase agreement.

 His in-house experience in the litigation team of one the world’s largest energy multi-nationals also saw him acting as advocate on:

 Aviation takes up a significant part of Koye’s practice.
 He has advised on various issues, including: